 It is very unlikely that you will find the best “value for money” in travel insurance at your travel agent – this is regardless of whether your agency is based in Australia or if you are an expatriate and using a “local” travel agency.

-In the past, expats have sometimes been limited to taking travel from “local” insurers – there is no longer any need to do this – online coverage on a very competitive basis is now available for expatriates and others in almost all countries of the world.
+In the past, expats have sometimes been limited to taking travel from “local” insurers – there is no longer any need to do this – online travel insurance cover on a very competitive basis is now available for expatriates and others in almost all countries of the world.

-There are three principle issues that should drive your selection of travel insurance:
+There are three principal issues that should drive your selection of travel insurance:

 - The adequacy of cover, particularly in the “high cost” areas such as medical cover and repatriation, cancellation, loss of baggage and personal liability.